How To Create A Resource Library

 Once these are created what I did was save them as a pdf and a png to my computer then download the pdf to google drive.

-Use a plugin to build your page or you will be frustrated trying to line things up properly, I use page builder by siteorigin it is free just download it and start using it.
-It’s a drag and drop and works great.
+Use a plugin to build your page or you will be frustrated trying to line things up properly, I use page builder by siteorigin it is free just download it and start by dragging what you want and drop it wherever you want it to be!

 Add your png to your page and connect them with a link to your pdf on google drive so all anyone has to do is click it and download.